jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 > By adding S3DistCp as a step in a job flow, you can efficiently copy large amounts of data from Amazon S3 into HDFS, where subsequent steps in your EMR clusters can process it.

+> S3DistCp does not support concatenation for Parquet files.
+When you attempt to concatenate them, you get an error message like this:
+> "Expected n values in column chunk at /path/to/concatenated/parquet/file offset m but got x values instead over y pages ending at file offset z"
+> Amazon recommends using **PySpark** instead.
+You can't specify the target file size in PySpark, but you can specify the number of partitions.
+Spark saves each partition to a separate output file.
+To estimate the number of partitions that you need, divide the size of the dataset by the target individual file size.

 ![Alt text](emr_s3_emrfs.png)

 ### EMRFS Identity & Access Management (IAM)